abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 - If you're getting your fonts from a service like [https://fonts.google.com](https://fonts.google.com), note that there may be some tracking of **IP-Addresses** of the users when the `HTML` page is downloaded in the browser
   - to avoid this, you can download the font files locally and refer to it in the `HTML` file
   - more info [here](https://blog.runcloud.io/google-fonts-gdpr/)
+- to make text `uppercase / lowercase / capitalize`, you can use `text-transform` property

 ---

 ## Shadow

+- To add shadows to elements, you can use the `box-shadow` property.
+- To add shadows to text, you can use the `text-shadow` property.

 ### box-shadow

 ![shadow](./img/shadow.webp)

+The first value is the horizontal offset, the second value is the vertical offset, the third value is the blur radius, and the fourth value is the color of the shadow.

 - `x-offset`: means in x-direction (horizontal)
 - `y-offset`: means in y-direction (vertical)